Cloud-Aerosol Transport System (CATS) - 12.03.13

 March 2014 - September 2014Expeditions Assigned

 When on-orbit, CATS is intended for continuous, or near-continuous, operation.
-The investigation is commanded on and will operate continuously, flowing data down through the Medium Rate Data Link (MRDL) user interface to a ground processing station at Goddard Space Flight Center (GSFC).
-For safety purposes the investigation (e.g., the laser) will be disabled during EVA and docking events.
+The investigation is commanded on and operates continuously, flowing data down through the Medium Rate Data Link (MRDL) user interface to a ground processing station at Goddard Space Flight Center (GSFC).
+For safety purposes the investigation (e.g., the laser) is disabled during EVA and docking events.

 McGill , Hlavka DL, Hart WD, Scott VS, Spinhirne , Schmid .
 Cloud Physics Lidar: instrument description and initial measurement results.
 Applied Optics.
 2002 Jun 20; 41(18): 3725-3734.

 McGill , Hlavka DL, Vaughan MA, Trepte CR, Hart WD, Winker DM, Keuhn R. Airborne validation of spatial properties measured by the CALIPSO lidar.
 Journal of Geophysical Research.
 2007 October 17; 112(D20): 27.
 DOI: 10.1029/2007JD008768.

 McGill , Rallison RD.
 Holographic optics convert rings to points for detection.
 Laser Focus World.
 2001; 37(3): 131-136.